meixinzhang/sample-python-project/README.md

 ```

 ### Database Setup for PostgreSQL
-To setup Postgres and an engine for a Postgres database, refer to documentation <a href="https://docs.sqlalchemy.org/en/13/core/engines.html">here</a>.
+To setup Postgres and an engine for a Postgres database, refer to documentation [here](https://docs.sqlalchemy.org/en/13/core/engines.html).

 Project Organization